What Should You Do If Your Boat Capsizes

 Now that we have gone over the risks of capsizing that each boat faces and how you can avoid these risks, it’s still important to know what to do if your boat capsizes.

-First, check the people onboard and make sure that no one is injured.
+The first thing you should do when a vessel capsizes is, check the people onboard and make sure that no one is injured.

 If you made the mistake of not wearing a lifejacket or a PFD, find one and put it on.
 If you can’t put it on, hold onto it and have the other passengers do the same.